ulixee/vue-runner/README.md

   });
 ```

+The `apiServer` object is a standard [ExpressJS](https://expressjs.com/) instance.

-API routes run on the same port as the frontend UI but under the `/api` path.
+Your routes run on the same port as the frontend UI but under the `/api` path.
 This removes the need for complex CORS configuration.

 Use our simple API helper library to access with from frontend Vue components.